hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 The advantage of this is the chaincode can run locally on your host machine and is simple to connect to from a debugger.

-Alternatively, you can package the chaincode into it's own docker container, and run that.
+Alternatively, you can package the chaincode into its own docker container, and run that.
 You can still debug into this, but need to ensure that the ports of the container are exposed correctly for your language runtime.

 ## Single stepping and timeouts